A Brief History of Gutter

 Gutter’s gap between studio albums – 36 years - is the longest in the southern hemisphere and the eighth longest in the world!

 First formed in 1973, Gutter transformed from a schoolboy dance band to a chart-topper in the ’80s.
-The small gap of 36 years was followed by its second album release in July 2020 called Shoes and Ships and Sealing Wax.
-Their debut album Cabbages and Kings was released in 1984.
+Their debut album, Cabbages and Kings, was released in 1984.
+This was followed by Gutter's second album release in July 2020 called Shoes and Ships and Sealing Wax, after a small gap of 36 years.

 For 30 years Gutter members Mark Stewart, Paul Howard and Tony Huggett remained friends and dreamed of reforming the band though they lived in different countries.
 The breakthrough came with the advent of rapid internet connectivity and affordable digital recording technology, and the rest is history.
 They have now mastered the art and science of remote digital recording and enjoy considerable artistic satisfaction from knowing their fans are listening across the globe.